The Routledge Companion to Religion and Science

 Series: Routledge Religion Companions

 The field of religion and science is one of the most exciting and dynamic areas of research today.
 This Companion brings together an outstanding team of scholars to explore the ways in which science intersects with the major religions of the world and religious naturalism.
 The collection provides an overview of the field and also indicates ways in which it is developing.
-Each topic is presented in a clear readable fashion, ideal for scholars but also useful for upper level undergraduates.
+Its multicultural breadth and scientific rigor on topics that are and will be compelling issues in the first part of the twenty-first century and beyond will be welcomed by students and scholars alike.

 "For this exceptional collection, Haag, Peterson, and Spezio have brought together 55 articles authored by 60 scholars to create what is probably the best single volume anthology on science and religion currently available.
-These essays, and the editors' approach, represent the next generation of studies in science and religion. …A paperback edition, when issued, would make an excellent textbook." – C. D. Kay, Wofford College in CHOICE
+These essays, and the editors' approach, represent the next generation of studies in science and religion. …A paperback edition, when issued, would make an excellent textbook.
+Summing Up: Essential." – C. D. Kay, Wofford College in Choice

 "This volume is carefully designed and the articles have been imaginatively selected and commissioned.
 It is especially appealing for people interested in moving beyond the (perhaps tired) categories and debates that dominate extant reference works.
 Each group of essays contains several that move beyond the dominant framework and push into non-western traditions and even non-religious movements.
 This is a genuinely useful reference work that could easily serve as a key text in a class on science-religion at the advanced undergraduate college level and even in graduate schools." - Wesley J. Wildman, Boston University, USA